 - Loss of a limb

 - Internal injuries

 These injuries may result in long-term disability or loss of bodily functions, as well as chronic pain and other problems.
 You may be unable to return to work and therefore unable to support yourself and your family.
 These injuries also commonly lead to lasting mental and emotional trauma.

-The car accident attorneys at The Kelleher Firm pursue maximum compensation for all of the ways your injury has affected your life, which may include the following:
+The car accident attorneys at Kelleher Law pursue maximum compensation for all of the ways your injury has affected your life, which may include the following:

 - Medical expenses

 - Ongoing medical costs

 - Costs of assistive technology

 - Loss of wages